SALE

 Tax Rate (%)

-In general, on net income from all sources.
+In general, on net taxable income from all sources.

 25

-On net income from all sources of domestic corporations with total assets not exceeding PHP 100 million and total net taxable income not exceeding PHP 5 million.
+On net taxable income of domestic corporations with total assets not exceeding ₱100 million (excluding land) and net taxable income not exceeding ₱5 million.

 20

-Minimum corporate income tax (MCIT) on gross income, beginning in the fourth taxable year following the year of commencement of business operations.
-MCIT is imposed where the CIT at 25% is less than 2% MCIT on gross income.
+Minimum Corporate Income Tax (MCIT) on gross income, beginning on the fourth taxable year following commencement of business operations.

 2

-Proprietary educational institutions and non-profit hospitals, on net income if gross income from unrelated trade, business, and other activities does not exceed 50% of the total gross income from all sources.
+Proprietary educational institutions and non-profit hospitals, on net taxable income, provided gross income from unrelated trade, business, or other activity does not exceed 50% of total gross income.

 10